 Recipe Tips

-- Cutting the Bars.
-Use a sharp knife dipped in hot water and dried to make clean, precise cuts.
+- Use a sharp knife dipped in hot water and wiped dry to slice.
+That’s my secret to clean, pretty bars every time.

 Recipe Help